petertwigg/petertwigg.github.io/school-of-knowing.md

 aside: true
 ---

-To register your interest, complete your details in the side bar, or email me at [info@petertwigg.com](info@petertwigg.com)
+To register your interest, complete your details in the side bar.
+If you have questions, email me at [info@petertwigg.com](info@petertwigg.com)

-##### Meditation Truth Presence Transformation Awakening Mindfulness.
+##### Meditation Truth Presence Transformation Awakening Mindfulness

 Classes Commencing (12 month program)

-Spiritual practice is simple.
-We make it complicated.

 ##### Your Invitation